TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/004 Web API.md

 Quick fix import compile errors.

-This is our class from the Shared project, so here we tell the Web API to add authorization policies.
+This is our class from the Shared project, so here we tell the Web API to add authorization policies, which will be used when checking if a client can call an endpoint.

 ## appsettings.json
 Open the WebApi/appsettings.json file.
 This contains various settings for our program.